CamilaYuri/camila-yuri/README.md

 - 👋 Hi, I’m @camila-yuri
 - 👀 I’m interested in learning programming
-- 🌱 I’m currently learning C, C# and JavaScript
+- 🌱 I’m currently learning C, C# and JavaScript with HTML and CSS.
 - 💞️ I’m looking for opportunities
 - 📚 I'm looking forward to learn everything the world of programming can offer
 - 📫 To reach me through email: camila.miyashiro@fatec.sp.gov.br